We’re reader-supported and may be paid when you visit links to partner sites. We don’t compare all products in the market, but we’re working on it!

 - No liability guarantees.
 Credit card transactions are protected by the card scheme and the issuer.
-Visa, MasterCard and American Express guarantee you won’t be liable for unauthorised transactions.
+Visa, Mastercard and American Express guarantee you won’t be liable for unauthorised transactions.

 Instead of swiping or inserting your credit card at the checkout, you now have the following tap-and-go options:

 - Mobile contactless payments.
 Mobile payments technology and digital wallets let you make a payment either by swiping a badge attached to the back of your phone or using your device’s NFC.
-As well as internal mobile contactless payment technologies offered by banks, Australian cardholders can also use Apple Pay, Android Pay and Samsung Pay to make mobile payments.
+As well as internal mobile contactless payment technologies offered by banks, Australian cardholders can also use Apple Pay, Google Pay and Samsung Pay to make mobile payments.